Instituto Butantan: Public activities

-The Butantan Institute is one of the major touristic and educational attractions in a vast park area in the city section of Butantã in São Paulo.
+The Butantan is one of the major touristic and educational attractions in a vast park area in the city section of Butantã in São Paulo.
 It has a serpentarium, a historical museum, a biological museum, and a museum of microbiology.
 The venom farm is a major attraction and visitors can see the snakes housed in representations of their natural environments.
 The park also contains rare tree types.

 Butantan Foundation

 The Fundação Butantan is a non-profit corporation established in 1984 by Prof. Willy Beçak to use more efficiently public funds and capital investments made by the Ministry of Health for the production of immunobiologicals.
 The Foundation reinvests part of the proceeds to build new facilities for new products.
 Part of the funds are used in the Institute for research and cultural activities, as well as to provide its workers with meals and basic food supplies.

 2010 fire

-On May 15, 2010, a fire almost burned down the laboratory and destroyed the Institute's entire collection of snake specimens (approximately 85,000 specimens preserved with formaldehyde and stored in 70% ethanol) and ca. 450,000–500,000 specimens of scorpions and spiders (also stored in ethanol).
+On 15 May 2010, a fire almost burned down the laboratory and destroyed the institute's entire collection of snake specimens (approximately 85,000 specimens preserved with formaldehyde and stored in 70% ethanol) and ca. 450,000–500,000 specimens of scorpions and spiders (also stored in ethanol).
 It was one of the largest collections of snakes in the world.
 Over 90 years of research were lost.